Arnold Shortman | Helga G. Pataki | Students of P.S. 118: Mr. Simmons' Class, Other Students | The Adults: Part One, Part Two | Other Kids

 - Two First Names: Either "Rhonda" or "Lloyd" can be used as a first name.

-- The Un-Reveal: So...what happened between Rhonda and Harold at the Cheese Festival?
+- The Unreveal: So...what happened between Rhonda and Harold at the Cheese Festival?
 Whatever it is, Rhonda didn't seem keen on talking about it in public.

 - Unwanted Glasses Plot: Gets glasses against her wishes in "Rhonda's Glasses", but later replaces them with cooler glasses, and eventually contacts.